Home | The Doorway | Noticing Shop

 I ask gentle, honest questions.

-I will respond personally to confirm a day and time that fits for both
+I will respond personally to confirm a day and time that works for both of us.

 I am not a therapist.